rbsteinm/AppliedDataAnalysis/project/README.md

 This interactive visualization was created with javascript, mostly using Mike Bostock's famous 'D3JS' library.

 Our data story presents the results of our explorations and the statistical study of the impact of the UN in conflicts resolution.
 To do so we computed a propensity score on a smart matching of the treated and control group of our study.

-### A few facts about conflicts and peace agreements :

-**More than 30% of the conflicts took place in Africa.**

-**72% of the peace agreements concern governmental incompabilities.**

-**On average, a conflict lasts more than 19 years in Asia.**

-**More than 50% of the conflicts that benefited from a peace agreement were located in Africa**

-**70% of the conflicts solved by the UN started because of a governmental incompatibility.**